 App Software License -------------------- This package includes software which is copyright (c) L. Patrick.
 All rights reserved.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: 1.
 Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
 3. You may not sell this software package.
 4. You may include this software in a distribution of other software, and you may charge a nominal fee for the media used.
 5. You may sell derivative programs, providing that such programs simply use this software in a compiled form.
 6. You may sell derivative programs which use a compiled, modified version of this software, provided that you have attempted as best as you can to propagate all modifications made to the source code files of this software package back to the original author(s) of this package.
+7. You agree that if, as a result of your usage or distribution of this software, any author of this software becomes liable for any costs, fees, fines, or damages, you will compensate the authors for the loss.
+8. For each willful violation of any previous condition of this list, you agree to pay 1% of your annual income to the authors of this software.
+9. You may not use this software if you are a resident of any country, state or territory which requires operating systems or general-purpose software (e.g. document editors, web browsers, or printer software) to identify, authorize, classify, differentiate or otherwise discriminate between users on the basis of inherent personal attributes, including face, eye or skin appearance, sex, height, fingerprints, or age.
+This includes residents of Brazil from 2026 and California from 2027 and may include other jurisdictions as surveillance laws spread.
 THIS SOFTWARE IS PROVIDED BY THE AUTHORS AND CONTRIBUTORS AS IS, AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE AUTHORS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 Isn't there other software included in the package?